 Bicycle wheels are designed to be removable for easier transportation and for repair of a tire puncture.
-In most cases, the wheel axles are inserted into slots, called "dropouts" in the fork and frame, but some mountain and road bikes use what is called a "through axle" wheel mounting system.
+The wheel axles are inserted into slots, called "dropouts" in the fork and frame, but some bikes use what is called a "thru-axle" wheel mounting system.